-Professional Behavior: Demonstrates adherence to standards of professional practice, accountability for actions and behaviors, and the practice of nursing within legal, ethical and regulatory framework while caring and valuing the profession (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Professional Behavior: Demonstrates adherence to standards of professional practice, accountability for actions and behaviors, and the practice of nursing within legal, ethical and regulatory framework while caring and valuing the profession.

 Professional Identity: Involves the internalization of core values and perspectives recognized as integral to the art and science of nursing.
 Professional identity is evident in the lived experience of the nurse, in his or her ways of being, knowing and doing (NLN, 2010).